patzsantos/e-portfolio-uoeo/Driverless Car Summative Assessment 1 and 2/README.md

 The three main operations of 7D are:

 1.)
 Car Control- covers the main movement of the car.
 The car can steer, accelerate, and brake.

 2.)
-Environment Perception- uses GPS and Light
+Environment Perception- uses GPS and Light Detection and Ranging (LiDAR) hardware to inform the car about its surroundings.
+The GPS updates the current location of the car, while LiDAR detects objects around the car aids in preventing collision accidents.

+3.)
+Vehicle to Infrastructure Communication (V2I)- This has been improved from the design proposal.
+A camera will be used to decipher traffic signs and traffic lights, and will inform the car what corresponding action to do.